-Donald Trump (1946 – ) is a US business magnate, investor, television personality and the 45th president of the US – after winning the 2016 US Presidential election.
+Donald Trump (1946 – ) is the 45th President of the US.
 For many years he was chairman and president of the Trump Organisation, which has a diverse range of business and real estate businesses.
 Trump also rose to prominence through his appearance in The Apprentice (U.S.) a reality tv show where contestants bid for the opportunity to head one of Trump’s companies.

 Donald Trump was born 14 June 1946, in Queens, New York to German immigrant parents.
 His father Fred Trump was a successful real estate developer.